 - Design your book cover using graphics you supply, or we will create a professional-looking custom front and back cover.

 - Professionally format the interior pages of your book, based on the size specifications available from the POD (print on demand) printer.

 - Format and convert your book files to .epub formats for Amazon (Kindle), Apple (iBooks), Barnes & Noble (Nook), and others, for submission to IngramSpark's e-book service.
 We also will create a secure PDF of your book, which is readable on all computers, but secure to avoid text copying or editing.

 - Show you how to set up an account with IngramSpark, a print-on-demand (POD) producer owned by Ingram, the world's largest book distributor.
 IngramSpark will make your book available to domestic and foreign audiences on Amazon.com, BarnesandNoble.com, booksamillion.com, and other online bookstores.
 Most bookstores have an Ingram account and can order your book for their customers.

-- Instruct you how to obtain ISBN and Library of Congress control numbers.
+- Help you obtain ISBN and Library of Congress control numbers.